teamwalnut/rescript-urql/README.md

 # reason-urql

-ReasonML bindings for Formidable's Universal React Query Library (`urql`) https://github.com/FormidableLabs/urql
+Reason bindings for Formidable's Universal React Query Library (`urql`) https://github.com/FormidableLabs/urql

 > Warning: These bindings are in a WiP state.
 Do not use in production (yet) 😉.